Hyperbolicity and bifurcations in holomorphic families of polynomial skew products: Vertical expansion, hyperbolicity, and Theorem

 We have provided in the previous section a complete classification of unbounded components of $\dcal$ accumulating on $\P^2_\infty \setminus E$.
 In this section we adapt an interesting example (\cite[Example 9.6]{jonsson1999dynamics}) to construct unbounded hyperbolic components in $\mcal$.
 For the sake of notation, we start setting the following definition, motivated by Corollary \ref{coro:3bzbounded}.

 \begin{defi} Let $p$ be a quadratic polynomial.
 Let $z_1, z_2 \in J_p$ (possibly with $z_1=z_2$).
-We say that a hyperbolic component $U \subset \skp$ is of type $\{z_1,z_2\}$ if for all $z \in J_p$, $G(z,0)=0$ if and only if $z=z_1$ or $z=z_2$.
+We say that a hyperbolic component $U \subset \skp$ is \emph{of type $\{z_1,z_2\}$} if for all $z \in J_p$, $G(z,0)=0$ if and only if $z=z_1$ or $z=z_2$.
 We may write $\{z_1\}$ instead of $\{z_1,z_1\}$. \end{defi}

 The following theorem provides a basic classification of unbounded hyperbolic components in $\mcal$.
-While for $\Dd$ we looked for a correspondence with (couples of) points in the Fatou set of $p$, for $\mcal$ we see that a natural correspondence exists with (couples of) points in the Julia set of $p$.
+While for components of $\Dd$ we looked for a correspondence with (pairs of) points in the Fatou set of $p$, for unbounded components of $\mcal$ we see that a natural correspondence exists with (pairs of) points in the Julia set of $p$.

 \begin{teo} Let $p$ be a quadratic polynomial and $U \subset \skp$ be an unbounded hyperbolic component in $\mcal$.
 Then there are $z_1, z_2 \in J_p$ such that $U$ is either of type $\{z_1\}$ or of type $\{z_1,z_2\}$.
 Moreover, if $U$ is of type $\{z_1\}$ then $z_1$ must be periodic for $p$, and if it is of type $\{z_1,z_2\}$ then either both $z_1$ and $z_2$ are periodic or one is preperiodic to the other. \end{teo}